Denny Rehberg: Personal life

 Rehberg married his high school sweetheart, Jan, a water attorney who represents farmers and ranchers.
 They have been married for over 25 years and have three children, A.J., Katie, and Elsie.
+He is an Episcopalian.

 Wealth

 With a net worth of between $6.5 and $54 million, Rehberg was the fourteenth-richest U.S. Representative in the House in 2008.
 In an April 2011 town hall meeting video released by the Montana Democratic Party, he told an audience member that he was "land-rich and cash-poor" and "struggling like everyone else."